Sole

 Pro Tips

-- Whole fish lasts longer than fillets due to protective skin
+- Whole fish keeps slightly longer than fillets due to protective skin barrier

 Origin & Heritage